On the Hardness of Energy Minimisation for Crystal Structure Prediction: Introduction

-The \emph{removal} problem can be seen as a variant of combinatorial \textsc{csp} problem, where the positions of the ions correspond to points in discrete grid/lattice.
-For example, we may find an optimal structure for \textsc{csp} by placing many copies of the ions that we wish to use to build a new structure in unrealistic positions in the discrete space.
-This may involve ions ``overlapping'', i.e., being unrealistically close.
-Due to the nature of the energy function, when the goal is to minimise the potential energy, the overlapping ions must be removed.
-In our variant of \emph{removal} problem for which we show NP-Hardness results, the initial configuration (from where we remove ions) is part of the input and has only vacant positions or positions with a single ions in the discrete three-dimensional-Euclidean space.
+An alternative view of the removal problem is as variant of \textsc{csp}, where the available positions of the ions correspond to points on a discrete grid/lattice of 3D Euclidean space.
+For example, we can find the optimal structure for an instance of \textsc{csp} as follows.
+Firstly, we can unrealistically place several ions from which we want to build a new structure at every position of the discrete space (or even at unrealistically close distance to each other at every position).
+Then we need to find a set of ions that should be removed to minimise the energy function.
+Due to the nature of the energy function, when the goal is to minimise the potential energy, the overlapping ions must be removed and thus we get a realistic structure.
+In our variant of \emph{removal} problem, for which we show NP-Hardness results, an initial configuration of ions on this grid, from which we remove ions, is part of the input and has only vacant positions or positions with a single ions in the discrete three-dimensional-Euclidean space.

+In this paper the interaction is restricted with respect to the energy function to a single unit cell only.
+The primary reason for this restriction is that the electrostatic potential over the infinite series when expressed naively converges conditionally \cite{Faber2015}.
+While there are approaches that mitigate this issue, they are difficult to analyse theoretically.
+An alternative approach, used here, is to consider a sufficiently large part of a crystal as a unit cell such that the local interactions within the cell provide a good approximation of the total energy.
+By showing that this problem is hard even in this simple case, we provide a strong evidence that the general case is hard as well.

-\textbf{Our contributions.} We give the first NP-Hardness results with more realistic constraints for \textsc{csp} \cite{collins2017accelerated}, we provide new embeddings of combinatorial graph problems in geometrical settings, and we explore in a more systematic way the energy function that could reveal the computational complexity of \textsc{csp}.
-Moreover, our results can be seen as part of a more general problem of removing vertices from a weighted graph embedded into 3D Euclidean space.
+\paragraph{\textbf{Our contributions.}} Our main goal is to initiate the study of \textsc{csp} through the lens of Theoretical Computer Science and explore a more systematic way of studying the energy function that could reveal the computational complexity of \textsc{csp}.
+Towards this, we give the first correct NP-Hardness results with more realistic constraints for \textsc{csp} such as those inspired by \cite{collins2017accelerated}.
+In addition, we provide new embeddings of combinatorial problems on graphs in geometrical settings.
+Our results can be seen as part of a more general problem of removing vertices from a weighted graph embedded into 3D Euclidean space.
+This type of results are more difficult to obtain compared to other metric spaces.